mom-ocean/MOM5/doc/web/user_guide.md

 ### 3d Regridding for initial conditions or sponges

 When generating realistic initial conditions for an ocean experiment, one generally requires the gridding of temperature and salinity, such as from the Levitus analysis product, onto the model's grid.
 For this purpose, we are in need of vertical grid information in addition to horizontal 2d information required for the surface boundary conditions.
-Hence, we use the preprocessing/regrid_3d.
+Hence, we use the `preprocessing/regrid_3d`.
 A similar procedure is required to develop sponge data.

-The original data must be on a spherical grid in order to use regrid_3d.
-If the original data is on a tripolar grid, we should use preprocessing/regrid, which can map data from any logical rectangular grid onto any logical rectangular grid.
+The original data must be on a spherical grid in order to use `regrid_3d`.
+If the original data is on a tripolar grid, we should use `preprocessing/regrid`, which can map data from any logical rectangular grid onto any logical rectangular grid.

 ###  Comments on the regridding algorithms

-For preprocessing/regrid_3d, preprocessing/regrid_2d and preprocessing/regrid, regridding is accomplished non-conservatively using a nearest neighbor distance weighting algorithm, or bilinear interpolation.
-The interpolation algorithm is controlled through the namelist option "interp_method".
+For `preprocessing/regrid_3d`, `preprocessing/regrid_2d` and `preprocessing/regrid`, regridding is accomplished non-conservatively using a nearest neighbor distance weighting algorithm, or bilinear interpolation.
+The interpolation algorithm is controlled through the namelist option `interp_method`.

 Bilinear interpolation is recommanded for most cases since it provides a smooth interpolation when regridding from coarse grid to fine grid (the usual situation with model destination grids typically having resolution more refined than source data products), and it is more efficient.
 Efficiency can become a particularly important issue when developing initial and boundary conditions for a refined resolution model.

-If the original data is on a tripolar grid, nearest neighbor distance weighting interpolation found in preprocessing/regrid must be used, since bilinear interpolation assumes the original data is on a latitude-longitude grid.
-For preprocessing/regrid_2d, preprocessing/regrid_3d and preprocessing/regrid using the nearest neighbor distance weighting algorithm, a maximum distance (in radians) can be selected using the namelist value max_dist.
-Namelist option "num_nbrs" can be adjusted for speed, although for most applications this refinement is not necessary.
+If the original data is on a tripolar grid, nearest neighbor distance weighting interpolation found in `preprocessing/regrid` must be used, since bilinear interpolation assumes the original data is on a latitude-longitude grid.
+For `preprocessing/regrid_2d`, `preprocessing/regrid_3d` and `preprocessing/regrid` using the nearest neighbor distance weighting algorithm, a maximum distance (in radians) can be selected using the namelist value max_dist.
+Namelist option `num_nbrs` can be adjusted for speed, although for most applications this refinement is not necessary.

-The complete namelist description for these algorithms can be found in regrid_2d.html, regrid_3d.html and regrid.html.
+The complete namelist description for these algorithms can be found in `regrid_2d.html`, `regrid_3d.html` and `regrid.html`.

 ### Acceptable data formats

-When the input data is on a latitude-longitude grid, preprocessing/regrid_2d and preprocessing/regrid_3d can be used.
+When the input data is on a latitude-longitude grid, `preprocessing/regrid_2d` and `preprocessing/regrid_3d` can be used.

 When the input data is on a tripolar grid or a latitude-longitude grid, postprocessing/regrid can be used.